CoffeeNova/Epam.CDP.D2-D3/README.md

 also there is "Tests" folder with some js and vbs tests files for Task#3.

 ReserveHibernationFile.js and RemoveHibernationFile.js test files should run as administrator if your cuurent user have no privileges to work with hiberfil.sys file.

+04. Windows Services

+Solution folder contains install.cmd and uninstall.cmd which are intended for installation/deinstallation FileFormatterService.
+Please build solution in Release mode before installation service. we can install service with several parameters:

+-path: contains paths to monitoring folders which will receive new pictures.
+Should be delimited by ';' symbol;

+-output: directory path for formatted files;

+-damaged: if there will be a broken image file, all batch of images should moved to this folder;

+-timeout: timeout in ms, signal to start formate a new file;

+-filetype: type of output file, only .pdf supported for this moment;

+-attempt: attempt count to read image files before throw exception.